maks-bond/carla_behavior_cloning/README.md

 2. Run client: `py manual_driving.py`

 TODO:
-1. Collect more data at turns.
-2. Figure out how to collect data from autopilot.
-3. Use autopilot to record data at turns.
+1. Let's eliminate speed feature and eliminate accel label. - DONE
-4. Retrain the model.
-Achieve circular driving behavior.
+2. Retrain the model.
+Achieve circular driving behavior. - SOMEWHAT DONE

 Once I do the above, I can publish my repo.
 I can clean up the code and have a nice Readme.